hgrafa/hgrafa/README.md

 # Hi 👋 My name is Hugo!

-## Full Stack Software Engineer
+## Fullstack Software Engineer

- ### About me
+I'm a 23 years old developer and hacking since I was 15, starting by competitive programming.
+I love to code and figure it out how to solve deep problems using reliable and high-edge techs.
+Currently working with back-end development, making applications that impact the life of thousands of users.

  * 🌎 I'm based in Fortaleza, Brazil, and was born in Rio de Janeiro, Brazil
- * 🌱 I'm a programmer since I was 15, starting by competitive programming
+ * ✉️ You can contact me at [hugorafael.dev@gmail.com](mailto:hugorafael.dev@gmail.com)
+ * 🚀 I'm currently working at [@meutudo](https://www.linkedin.com/company/meutudoapp) fintech as a Backend Software Engineer
- * 🧠 Currently learning about Event Driven System using AWS Lambdas and Kubernetes
+ * 🧠 Learning about Event Driven System using AWS Lambdas and Kubernetes
- * 🎸 I'm also a drummer and guitarist, learning new languages (in music and code)
  * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives
+ * 🎸 I'm also a drummer and guitarist
  * ⚡ I love sports and my favorite is Crossfit

- ### Work and Where to find me
+ ### Mentorship and classes

- * 🧑‍💻 If you're looking for materials about my classes, you can find them by [clicking here](https://www.linkedin.com/company/hoogle)
+ * 🧑‍💻 If you're looking for materials about my classes, you can find them by [clicking here](https://github.com/profhugorafael)
  * 🍎 I lead bootcamps at [Ímã Tech](https://github.com/imalearningplace-education) and [Resilia Educação](https://github.com/resilia-br)
- * ✉️ Looking for mentorship/classes or need a hand to bring your ideas to life? [hugorafael.dev@gmail.com](mailto:hugorafael.dev@gmail.com)
+ * 🤘 Looking for mentorship/classes or need a hand to bring your ideas to life? [let's talk!](mailto:hugorafael.dev@gmail.com)

  <hr>

  <div style="align = center" >